Off-Road Capability: Which Stock SUVs Can Actually Handle Trails?

 Serious trail work requires 17-inch or 18-inch wheels.
 This allows for a taller tire sidewall.
 When you "air down" to 15-20 PSI, the tire elongates its footprint, increasing surface area by up to 250%.
 This provides "flotation" on soft sand and wraps the tread around rocks for mechanical grip.
 An SUV with 22-inch wheels cannot do this, making it functionally useless on anything tougher than a gravel road.

-Engineering Solutions for Serious Terrain
+Solutions for Terrain

 To survive a trail, an SUV must have a "recovery-first" design.
 This starts with frame-mounted recovery points.
 If you get stuck, you need a point on the vehicle that can withstand 1.5 to 2 times the vehicle's Gross Vehicle Weight Rating (GVWR).
 Using a "tie-down" hook intended for shipping will result in the hook snapping and becoming a lethal projectile.